-(iii) Provide the grant recipient with information about how to identify low-income schools and documented high-need fields;
+(iv) Provide the grant recipient with information about how to identify low-income schools and documented high-need fields;

-(iv) Inform the grant recipient that, in order for the teaching to count towards the recipient's service obligation, the high-need field in which he or she has prepared to teach must be—
+(v) Inform the grant recipient that, in order for the teaching to count towards the recipient's service obligation, the high-need field in which he or she has prepared to teach must be—

 (A) One of the six high-need fields listed in §686.2; or

-(B) A high-need field listed in the Nationwide List at the time and for the State in which the grant recipient begins teaching in that field
+(B) A high-need field that is listed in the Nationwide List for the State in which the grant recipient begins teaching in that fieldteaches—

-(v) Explain that the grant recipient will be required to submit to the Secretary each year written documentation of his or her status as a highly-qualified teacher in a high-need field at a low-income school or of his or her intent to complete the four-year service obligation until the date that the service obligation has been met or the date that the grant becomes a Federal Direct Unsubsidized Loan, whichever occurs first;
+(1) At the time the grant recipient begins teaching in that field, even if that field subsequently loses its high-need designation for that State; or

+(2) For teaching service performed on or after July 1, 2010, at the time the grant recipient signed the agreement to serve or repay or received the TEACH Grant, even if that field subsequently loses its high-need designation for that State before the grant recipient begins teaching in that field.

+(vi) Emphasize to the grant recipient that if the grant recipient fails or refuses to complete the service obligation contained in the agreement to serve or repay or any other condition of the agreement to serve or repay –

+(A) The TEACH Grant must be repaid as a Direct Unsubsidized Loan; and

+(B) The grant recipient will be obligated to repay the full amount of each grant and the accrued interest from each disbursement date;

+(vii) Explain to the grant recipient that the Secretary will, at least annually during the service obligation period, send the recipient the notice described in §686.43(a)(2).

-(vi) Explain the circumstances, as described in §686.43, under which a TEACH Grant will be converted to a Federal Direct Unsubsidized Loan
+(viii) Explain the circumstances, as described in §686.43, under which a TEACH Grant will be converted to a Direct Unsubsidized Loan, including an explanation that if the grant recipient requests that a TEACH Grant be converted to a Direct Unsubsidized Loan in accordance with §686.43(a)(1)(i), the conversion of the TEACH Grant to a loan cannot be reversed;

+(ix) Explain that to avoid further accrual of interest as described in §686.12(b)(4)(ii), a grant recipient who decides not to teach in a qualified school or field, or who for any other reason no longer intends to satisfy the service obligation, may request that the Secretary convert his or her TEACH Grant to a Direct Unsubsidized Loan that the grant recipient may begin repaying immediately, instead of waiting for the TEACH Grant to be converted to a loan under the condition described in §686.43(a)(1)(ii);

-(vii) Emphasize that once a TEACH Grant is converted to a Federal Direct Unsubsidized Loan it cannot be reconverted to a grant
+(x) Emphasize that once a TEACH Grant is converted to a Federal Direct Unsubsidized Loan it may be reconverted to a grant only if--

-(viii) Inform the grant recipient of the average anticipated monthly repayment amount based on a range of student loan indebtedness if the TEACH Grants convert to a Federal Direct Unsubsidized Loan;

-(ix) Review for the grant recipient available repayment options if the TEACH Grant converts to a Federal Direct Unsubsidized Loan, including the standard repayment, extended repayment, graduated repayment, income-contingent and income-based repayment plans, and loan consolidation;

-(x) Suggest debt-management strategies to the grant recipient that would facilitate repayment if the TEACH Grant converts to a Federal Direct Unsubsidized Loan;
+The grant has been determined to be converted to a loan in error by the Secretary; or

+(B) In the case of a grant recipient whose TEACH Grant was converted to a Direct Unsubsidized Loan in accordance with §686.(a)(1)(ii), within one year of the conversion date the grant recipient provides documentation showing that he or she fully satisfied the service obligation within the eight-year service obligation period.

 (xi) Explain to the grant recipient how to contact the Secretary;

-(xii) Describe the likely consequences of loan default, including adverse credit reports, garnishment of wages, Federal offset, and litigation;

-(xiii) Review for the grant recipient the conditions under which he or she may defer or forbear repayment, obtain a full or partial discharge, or receive teacher loan forgiveness if the TEACH Grant converts to a Federal Direct Unsubsidized Loan;

-(xiv) Review for the grant recipient information on the availability of the Department's Student Loan Ombudsman's office; and

-(xv) Inform the grant recipient of the availability of title IV loan information in the National Student Loan Data System (NSLDS).

 (5) If exit counseling is conducted through interactive electronic means, an institution must take reasonable steps to ensure that each grant recipient receives the counseling materials and participates in and completes the exit counseling.